 - Always use transceivers purchased from Gigamon to ensure interoperability and performance.
-Gigamon does not support transceivers purchased from other vendors. - After removing an optical transceiver, the best practice is to wait ten (10) or more seconds before re-inserting the same or different optical transceiver. - Use the show port params all command to see transceiver type information for each of the network/tool ports in the GigaVUE TA Series nodes.
-Check the value of the SFP type field for the ports in question. - Following are the nomenclatures for the GigaVUE TA Series node port numbers: - o Port numbers starting with a c (for example, c1) are 100Gb. - o Port numbers starting with a q (for example, q1) are 40Gb.
+Gigamon does not support transceivers purchased from other vendors. - After removing an optical transceiver, the best practice is to wait seventeen (17) or more seconds before re-inserting the same or different optical transceiver.
+This includes the intervals between removal/insertion/re-insertion. - Use the show port params all command to see transceiver type information for each of the network/tool ports in the GigaVUE TA Series nodes.
+Check the value of the SFP type field for the ports in question.

-o Port numbers starting with an x (for example, x10) are 10Gb or 1Gb depending on the transceiver installed.
+- Following are the nomenclatures for the GigaVUE TA Series node port numbers: - Port numbers starting with a c (for example, c1) are 100Gb.
+They can also support 40Gb depending on the transceiver installed. - o Port numbers starting with a q (for example, q1) are 40Gb. - o Port numbers starting with an x (for example, x10) are 10Gb or 1Gb or 25Gb depending on the transceiver installed.
+They can also support 25 Gb on select platforms.

 Note: The 40Gb QSFP+ SR BiDi Full Duplex (RX/TX) transceiver is not supported in conjunction with a BiDi TAP.
+Refer to BiDi Optics Considerations to know more.

-For details about the supported transceivers, cable types, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
+• For details about the supported transceivers, cable types, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".